-To understand us and the terms of our common units, you should carefully read this prospectus together with any and all prospectus supplements before you invest.
-You also should read the documents we refer to under "Where You Can Find More Information" for information on us and for our financial statements.
+To understand us and the terms of our common units, you should carefully read this document together with any and all prospectus supplements before you invest.
+You should also read the documents we have referred you to in "Where You Can Find More Information" for information on us and for our financial statements.